Welcome from Dr. Joyce Alexander

-For the past two years, I have had the honor to call the College of Education and Human Development at Texas A&M University home.
-This college is a fantastic place where leading experts, passionate students, and dedicated staff join in transforming lives of individuals across our state, nation, and the world.
+Since 2015, I have had the honor to call the College of Education and Human Development at Texas A&M University home.
+This college is a fantastic place where leading experts, passionate students, and dedicated staff join together in transforming the lives of individuals across our state, nation, and the world.

-As you look through this site, you will learn about our commitment to a world-class learning experience for our students, our passion for innovation within our fields, and our dedication to communities through our service.
+As you look through this site, you will learn about our commitment to a world-class learning experience for our students.
+You will see our passion for innovation within our fields and our dedication to communities through our service.
+You’ll also learn about our dedicated staff and faculty who are ensuring your experience here at A&M is world class.

 Thanks and Gig ‘em,